Jihong-Tang/R-projects/README.md

 # Directory organization
 * [`diabetes_US/`](diabetes_US/): Data analysis about the diabetes in the US, independent study project during the stay in Duke University as an exchange student, instructed by Matthew Hirschey in [Hirschey Lab](https://github.com/hirscheylab).
+* [`tidySkill/`](tidySkill/): Collection of R scripts used to deal with miscellaneous problems coming from different areas.
+Specific R data analysis skills have be *hidden* in these scripts.

 # Author
 Jihong Tang &lt;njutangjihong@gmail.com&gt;